semblable/Lingua-Read/README.md

     docker-compose up --build -d
     ```

 3. The application should now be accessible in your web browser, typically at `http://localhost`.
+It will automatically log you in with a default user account.

 ### Stopping the Application